googleinterns/step40-2020/README.md

 ## Acknowledgments

-* A huge Thank You goes to our hosts, Daniel Borkan and Lucas Dos Santos as well as the Jigsaw team
+* A huge Thank You goes to our hosts, Daniel Borkan and Lucas Dos Santos as well as the Jigsaw team!